Badge photo

 An example of a game you can make with Pygame.
 This is Barbie Seahorse Adventures 1.0, by Phil Hassey.

-Projects are crucial.
-They stretch your capabilities, help you learn new Python concepts, and allow you to showcase your abilities to potential employers.
+The truth is, projects are where you do most of your actual learning.
+They stretch your capabilities, motivate you to learn new concepts, and allow you to showcase your abilities to potential employers.
 Once you’ve done a few structured projects, you can move on to working on your own projects.

 After you’ve worked through a few structured projects, it’s time to kick things up a notch.
 Now, it's time to speed up learning by working on independent Python projects.

-Here’s the key: Start with a small project.
-It's better to finish a small project than embark on a huge one that never gets completed.
+My advice: Start with a small project.
+It's better to finish a small project than embark on a huge one that is never finished.

 I know it can feel daunting to find a good Python project to work on.
-Here are some tips to finding interesting projects:
+Here are some tips for finding interesting ideas:

 1. Extend the projects you were working on before and add more functionality.